 Addressing trauma in children is thus profoundly relevant to efforts to address homelessness in our nation.
 The large number of young children who are homeless – an estimated 1.2 million children under age six – adds urgency to this effort.

 The Sesame trauma initiative features new, bilingual content that presents coping strategies to help children feel safe and become more resilient in a range of situations, and gives adults the tools they need to foster nurturing connections.
 The initiative also includes professional development resources and simple strategies for parents and community providers.

 SchoolHouse Connection is excited to collaborate with Sesame Workshop on this initiative and urges all professionals who work with children and families experiencing homelessness – school district liaisons, state coordinators, family and youth service providers, early care and education programs, institutions of higher education – to explore and share the Sesame trauma resources.

-SchoolHouse Connection will be offering a webinar with Sesame Workshop in early November to walk you through the resources and provide ideas for how to use them.
-Stay tuned to our e-news or Facebook page for the webinar date and registration information.
+SchoolHouse Connection offered a webinar with Sesame Workshop on November 14 at 1:00pm Eastern and walked through the resources and provided ideas for how to use them.

 Additional trauma resources include the Administration for Children & Families Resource Guide to Trauma-Informed Human Services, and Resources Specific to Early Childhood Programs, as well as the U.S. Department of Education’s The National Center on Safe Supportive Learning Environments.